But there's much more available, from Internet access and the eBranch to informational sessions on planning a will or understanding Social Security.

 In serving so much of the community, libraries can become leaders in the community, Calvani said.
 PA Forward will help refocus and reinforce how they can help state residents.

 Thirteen percent of Pennsylvanians don't have the literacy skills to read a basic newspaper.
 Now, as a basic literacy program, York County Libraries started a partnership with the York County Literacy Council to recruit tutors.
+By the summer, here will be a station at the YCLC building on East King Street where patrons can check out library books or apply for a library card, Calvani said.

 "Without libraries, believe it or not, the literacy in this state won't improve," said Lindsay Barrett George, a children's author and a member of the PA Forward Advisory Board.
 George's book "Inside Mouse / Outside Mouse" was chosen as the state's first One Book, Every Young Child selection in 2006.